Hatred (video game): Plot

-The plot of Hatred revolves around a man only known as "The Antagonist".
-Disgusted by human society and general existence, the Antagonist decides to commit a "one-way trip" spree of killings in New York City using his arsenal of weapons.
+The plot of Hatred revolves around a man only known as "Not Important".
+Disgusted by human society and general existence, Not Important decides to commit a "one-way trip" spree of killings in New York City using his arsenal of weapons.

-Travelling from his neighbourhood to 1 Police Plaza, the man kills dozens of civilians and NYPD officers, prompting a government response.
+Travelling from his neighborhood to 1 Police Plaza, Not Important kills dozens of civilians and NYPD officers, prompting a government response.
 After escaping the police by train, he devises a plan to carry out his mission of committing suicide and killing millions of people by blowing up a nuclear power plant near the city.
 To accomplish this, he needs a Composition C plastic explosive, which he gets by storming the Fort O'Connor military base, wiping out the entire base before heading to the power plant.

 He manages to enter the nuclear power plant and plants the explosive on the nuclear reactor.
 He then attempts to overload the nuclear reactor using the security system.
 Whether he succeeds or fails, soldiers arrive and shoot him multiple times in the chest while he laughs.
 As he dies, he activates the explosive trigger; the power plant explodes, levelling New York City and killing millions of people.